 - LeadDev – LeadDev is a full portal and an organization dedicated for tech leaders.
 It includes a ton of good articles, they organize events and workshops.
 Truly a great place for engineering managers.

 - Plato – a place where you can find mentors (paid service) or volunteer your time to help others.
 I currently participate there as a mentor.

-- Mentoring Club - a non-profit alternative to Plato, where you can find mentors or become a mentor.
+- Mentoring Club – a non-profit alternative to Plato, where you can find mentors or become a mentor.
 I'm currently a mentor there and you can book a session with me.